aegon1994/image-recognition-project-based-on-YOLOv10/README.md

 ### photo dataset
-please go to [coco](https://cocodataset.org/#download) datset and then download Train/Val/Test images and Train/Val annotations(by click right button and choose open thelink at new page).
+please go to [coco](https://cocodataset.org/#download) datset and then download Train/Val/Test images and Train/Val annotations(by click right button and choose open thelink at new page). you can find coco.yaml at ...\yolov10\ultralytics\cfg\datasets\coco.yaml, it is important because your model learn and predict photos by coco.yaml.